 The building was subsequently used as a residence.
 In 1989, however, a permanent conservation order was placed on the building.
 The building had declined but was saved through the efforts of people such as Alwyn Edelman and Harold Griff, descendants of Jewish families in Broken Hill, and also local historians Richard (Dick) Kearns.

-The Synagogue was purchased by the Broken Hill Historical Society in 1990 and restored as the Society’s headquarters, which were opened in 1991.
+The Synagogue was purchased by the Broken Hill Historical Society in 1990 and restored, then opened in 1991.
 The Society later built, at the back of the Synagogue complex, the Ralph Wallace Research Centre, which then became the Society meeting room.
 The work of building the collection now held in the Synagogue of the Outback Museum has taken place over many many years.

 A replica of a Torah showing the first page of Genesis in the First Book of Moses